 In a separate bowl, beat eggs, using an electric hand mixer, until thick.
 Continue beating as you slowly add the lemon juice.

-Carefully, stir 2 cups of the hot broth-rice mixture into the egg mixture, half a cup at a time, as you continue beating.
+Carefully, stir 2 cups of the hot broth and rice mixture into the egg mixture, half a cup at a time, as you continue beating.

 Then add this warmed egg mixture back into the remaining broth-rice mixture.
 Beat for one minute.
 Return the soup to the stove and bring it to the boil, stirring constantly.
 Continue stirring, while boiling for two minutes.